 If no cooling or drying is required, deactivate AC to save fuel.
-When the cooling system is switched off, no engine restart will be requested by the climate control system during an Auto-step.

-Depending on the vehicle equipment, the display will indicate AC when cooling is activated or Eco when the cooling is deactivated.
+Depending on the vehicle equipment, the display will indicate AC when cooling is actived or Eco when the cooling is deactivated.

-On vehicles with stop-start system, two settings for the operation of the climate control system during an Auto-step are available.
+On vehicles with stop-start system, two settings for the operation of the climate control system during an Autostop are available.

-Select menu item yokemate.
+Select menu item ecoMode.